brianloveswords/hookshot/README.md

 Now whenever the `production`, `staging` and `prototype` branches are pushed the associated make task or ansible playbook/inventory combo will be executed.

-## Notify URL
+## Notifiers

-The `notify_url` will receive a message when a task begins and another when the task completes successfully or fails.
+The `notifiers` will receive a message when a task begins and another when the task completes successfully or fails.
 Below is an annotated example of a
 message: